- “Move ahead in time to when you have an accident.”

 If we have memories from past lives available to us, why do we forget them?

 Information about our soul’s journey is our innate right and vital to our self-awareness and growth.
-We have experienced every moment of that journey, and it is a record of our own life.
+We have experienced every moment of that journey, and it is a record of our own lives.
 Why would that knowledge be forbidden or inaccessible?

 There are three leading causes of amnesia concerning our past lives.